PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/SukhadSharma_QuantumKrypto.md

 - **Project Name:** QuantumKrpto
 - **Problem Statement:**
-  The cryptocurrency market lacks a comprehensive platform for managing crypto wallets, facilitating cryptocurrency exchanges, creating and trading NFTs, and staying updated with the latest information.
+  The cryptocurrency market lacks a comprehensive platform for creating and trading NFTs, and staying updated with the latest information.
 Users face challenges in seamlessly managing their crypto portfolios and engaging in diverse crypto activities from a single, user-friendly interface.

 ## Existing Similar Solutions